Error pages

-Use an error page to tell users there was a problem.
+Use error pages to tell users there is a problem.
 Explain what has happened and what they can do next.

 <div class="nhsuk-grid-row">